pkware/smartcrypt-sdk-documentation/java/fileEncryption/index.md

     ```

 !!! important
     In order for Smartcrypt Contingency Groups to apply, you must run your application as Smartcrypt.
-See the
-    [MetaClient Policy] docs for more details.

 ## Decryption
 Once you have an `UnstructuredData` instance, decrypting ZIP archives encrypted using a Smartkey is easy!
 If you do not